KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP04-the-footprint-audit-protocol.md

 A DOI is a deposit anchor, not an origin verdict.

-Where a DOI postdates the author's developmental records, it cannot outrank those records on origin merely by being institutional.
+Where a DOI postdates the author's developmental records, it cannot outrank those records on origin.

 It may establish that the counterpart deposited something by that date.